ShadyKimtai/Bikeshare-Project/README.md

 - Which stations are the most popular for starting and ending trips?
 - How does trip duration vary between different user types?

+By following the steps in this README, you'll have the opportunity to analyze, visualize, and interact with the data to find answers to these questions and more.

 ## Getting Started

 To get started, follow these steps: